JJ/hoborg/text/text.md

 So, sunny it was and I was walking in the shade.
 OK?
 Don't say I keep repeating myself, you don't stop whining and yawning!
-Here comes what
-happened: these two dandy types came up to me from the sea shore, maybe from a ship, maybe from one of the airships that had landed a bit farther up the docks, dressed to the nines and sweating as if they were going to melt right there and then.
+Here comes what happened then: these two dandy types came up to me from the sea shore, maybe they had alighted from a ship, maybe from one of the airships that had landed a bit farther up the docks, they were dressed to the nines and sweating as if they were going to melt right there and then.
 Sticking out as a sore thumb, if you ask me, no way to walk in this place crying "Mug me."
 Adding insult to injury they were also  yelling "I'm a capitalist pig."
 But I was minding my own business, which was for the time being not related to those guys, but could be.

-No, they had a pretty normal face and hair; they were nondescript besides what I have already said.
+No, they had a pretty normal face and hair and cloth-colored cloth; they were nondescript besides what I have already said.
 Although they had probably not been mugged yet because one of the dandies had his demeanor bolted on, instead of having been born into it.
 Strong but nondescript too.
 Or nondescript for a those-fists-mean-business meaning of the word.

-I kind of put myself in a position where, if bad came to worse, I could have many options.
+Being approached by these two guys I kind of put myself in a position where, if bad came to worse, I could have many options.
 Walked away from the wall, squinted to see what they were up to, put my hands in a fist and out of the pockets.
 Was not afraid, though, although they also seemed to avoid the glare and had